 Feeling: I can have feelings that are different from yours.

 Acting: I can show my feelings.

 A relationship goes through numerous phases during its life cycle, and it’s obvious for it to have a few rough patches.
 The strength of a relationship is reflected in how couples deal with the rough patches and move ahead.

-For more information on counseling, contact Robin Newman today.
+For more info. on relationship counseling, contact Robin Newman, LCSW today.

 Robin Newman helps couples break through barriers to achieve greater understanding, connection and intimacy.